Workshops - Frequently Asked Questions

 You can also find plenty of taxis just outside of the baggage claim area if you'd prefer to take a taxi.
 You can rent a car at the airport as well if you'd like to have a car during your stay.

-Mention our group code to get the group discount rate for your hotel room.
+If applicable, please mention our group code to get the group discount rate for your hotel room.
 The group code is different for each workshop and is listed in the Workshop Info section of the individual workshop page.
 The group code will also be emailed to you after you register for any workshop.

 If you have the flexibility to stay in town for a few extra days after the workshop (perhaps until Tuesday or Wednesday), you'll probably be glad you did.
 Attendees are often surprised at how quickly and easily they make new friends at the workshop, and they love being able to immerse themselves in all that positive social energy for an extra day or two.
 Many people have rescheduled flights and extended their trips because they didn't want to leave so soon.
-It's common for attendees to get together in small groups and arrange fun social activities after each workshop.
+It's common for attendees to get together in small groups and independently arrange fun social activities after each workshop.

 Steve will be conducting the entire workshop.
 Others may help facilitate some parts of it, but this isn't a multi-speaker event.